 Postdoc support

-The national laboratories have a long-standing reputation of being centers of scientific excellence where the nation’s best and brightest researchers can become scientific leaders.
-For this reason, many young researchers forego the prestige and visibility of academic careers and choose to devote their talents to the national labs, where their innovations benefit national security missions.
+The National Laboratories and Sites have a long-standing reputation of being centers of scientific excellence where the nation’s best and brightest researchers can become scientific leaders.
+For this reason, many young researchers forego the prestige and visibility of academic careers and choose to devote their talents to the National Laboratories and Sites, where their innovations benefit national security missions.

 Postdoc SupportPostdoc Conversions

-The LDRD program is a powerful means to attract and retain top researchers from around the world, making it an essential link between the newest generation of scientists and the future workforce of our national laboratories.
+The LDRD program is a powerful means to attract and retain top researchers from around the world, making it an essential link between the newest generation of scientists and the future workforce of our National Laboratories and Sites.

 Impact of LDRD Investment